sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 Now you have to wait for the transitioning to developer mode

 Connect to Wifi or Lan cable (preferred)

+Command Prompt :
+From welcome message Press CTRL+ALT F2
-Signin as "chronos" no password necessary
+Note : This is just linux terminal, if you don't see F2 working try F3/F4 Signin as "chronos" no password necessary

 download script :